cerbos/tutorial/src/03-resource-definition/README.md

 The structure of a resource poliicy requires a name to be set on the `resource` key and then a list of rules are defined.
 A rule defines a list of actions on the resource, the effect of the rule (`EFFECT_ALLOW` or `EFFECT_DENY`) and then feilds to state who this applies to - in this simple case a list of `roles` which is checked for in the roles of the user making the request.

 In this case a request made for a principal with a the role of `user` is granted only `create` and `read` actions whilst an `admin` role can also perform `update`, `delete` actions.

+The full documentation for resource policies can be found [here](https://docs.cerbos.dev/cerbos/latest/policies/resource_policies.html).

 ## Wildcard action